 Treating the photographs as a canvas, images are digitally "repainted" in layers with a "brush", until the desired result is achieved.
 Of her creative approach she says, "What is critical, is understanding that my work is not about digital manipulation or software, but about my vision, and my ability to transform the canvas into an aesthetically compelling, memorable, visual experience.

-Ms. Gur-Arie achieved early recognition of her individual creative style with two series of works, Drama in the Fog, and Love on the Rocks from Iceland, Unsmiling Beauty, nominated for a Terry O’Neill Tag Photography Award.
-Subsequently, Tapestry, from the series Still, Quiet, Blue was long listed for the Aesthetica Art Prize.
-In January 2015 Bridgeman Images invited her to become a Studio Artist, and in April 2015 featured her as Artist of the Month.
-Last summer Mountain was selected for CultureLabel's Top Ten Artworks List.
-Her work also appears on the by-invitation-only The Art Circus site, along with a feature interview.
+Alice achieved early recognition of her individual creative style with two series of works, Drama in the Fog, and Love on the Rocks from Iceland, Unsmiling Beauty, nominated for a Terry O’Neill Tag Photography Award.
+Subsequently, "Tapestry", from the series Still, Quiet, Blue was long listed for the Aesthetica Art Prize.
+She is a Bridgeman Images Studio Artist, and has been featured as Artist of the Month.
+In 2016 "Mountain" was selected for CultureLabel's Top Ten Artworks List, and this past Fall she was long-listed for The Secret Art Prize.

-Ms. Gur-Arie is represented by Curious Duke Gallery in London
+Ms. Gur-Arie is represented by Caiger Contemporary, The Apple Gallery and Curious Duke Gallery.